alpbeysir/ceng469-hw1/README.md

 ### Mesh subdivide_quad(Mesh mesh)

-The subdivision implementation, as I understand it, is composed of basically two steps:
+The subdivision implementation is composed of two for loops over the faces:

-1. Precompute some stuff we will need later.
+1. For each face, precompute some stuff we will need later.
-2. Access the precomputations and calculate the new state of each tri/quad.
+2. For each face, access the precomputation results and calculate the new state of each tri/quad.

 So what is 'some stuff'?
 Well, to apply the algorithm to a tri/quad you need to have access to the neighbors of each face, neighbors of each corner, the midpoints of each edge of the face and other similar data.
 While iterating through the faces, it would be a waste of time to find this information.
 So I chose to precompute and put it in dictionaries beforehand.